-The purchasing power of mining and oil and gas companies can be a powerful catalyst for spurring the growth of the local economy, creating jobs and wage benefits; it is estimated that supply chain activities can create three times more employment benefits compared to direct employment within extractive resource companies.
-The Foundation supports initiatives to strengthen the local supplier base through training, targeted technical assistance and access to capital to help local small and medium-seized enterprises become suppliers to resource development companies.
+The purchasing power of resource development companies can be a powerful catalyst for growing the local economy, creating jobs and boosting wages.
+We provide training, targeted technical assistance and access to capital to help local small- and medium-sized enterprises become suppliers to resource development companies.

 Candelaria Mine, Chile

 The Foundation is helping local suppliers provide goods and services to the Candelaria Mine – a Lundin Mining copper mine – in Chile’s Atacama Region.
 The Foundation worked closely with CORFO, the state agency for competitiveness and 30 local suppliers to comply with mining standards and improve their commercial, managerial and technical skills.